mia-platform/documentation/docs/release_notes/RN_v8-8/unreleased.md

 From the Endpoints sidebar, user can search the endpoint by inserting the name of the microservice related to that endpoint.

+#### Tenant Overview

+- Coloured icons have been changed with new more explanative ones

+- Both Back button and tenant name have been removed from card header

+- Columns tooltips have been removed

 ## Marketplace

 ### Flow Manager v2.4.0